Visualize Data Collected over Time

 Run Chart

-Meaningful for sequentially ordered numerical data values such as by time, plot a run chart of a single variable with the Index values generated by specifying the name of the \(x\) variable, the first variable typically listed, as .Index.
-The name begins with a \(.\) so as to confuse with an existing variable.
+Create a run chart from two variables, the \(x\)-variable as the sequence of consecutive integers from 1 to the number of data values, the Index values, and the \(y\)-variable that specifies the corresponding data values to be plotted.
+Meaningful for sequentially ordered numerical data values such as by time, plot a run chart of a single variable with the option of generating the Index values by specifying the name of the \(x\) variable, the first variable typically listed, as .Index.
+The name begins with a \(.\) so as to not confuse with an existing variable.
 Analogous to a time series visualization, the run chart plots the data values sequentially, but without dates or times.
-An analysis of the runs is also provided.
+An analysis of the runs can also be obtained.

 d <- Read("Employee")